IDArnhem/hslab-rig-realsense/README.md

 This script will ask a few questions but if you press enter in each of them it will run with reasonable defaults and create a 8Gb swap file that should be enough to compile `librealsense2`.
 Now you are ready to go back to the directory where your `./installLibrealsense.sh` script is and run it.
 This will take about 40m, so it's a good time to go and grab a coffee.

+#### NDI

+Doeke brought up NDI, seems like a fairly solid standard for video over IP that is supported by _Touch Designer_ among others.
+Looking for a straightforward way to pump NDI video, I found that [OBS has a plugin](https://github.com/Palakis/obs-ndi/releases/tag/4.7.1), that allows to choose NDI as source and also configure NDI as output.

+I also found this repo [jadsys/NDI-Video-Sender_Receiver](https://github.com/jadsys/NDI-Video-Sender_Receiver) that seems to have some kind of streaming server.

+###### NDI SDK

+Newtek has a NDI SDK, but it is hidden behind a dumb signup form, these are the direct links: [NDI SDK for Windows](http://new.tk/NDISDK), [NDI SDK for iOS and OSX](http://new.tk/NDISDKAPPLE), [NDI SDK for Linux](http://new.tk/NDISDKLINUX)

 ##### Gotcha

 After compiling and installing you can try to run `realsense-viewer` to test if your system is ready for realsense stuff.
 I did notice on the first run that I got an error message related to some files being duplicate.